GewelsJI/VPS/README.md

 # 2. News
-- *[Dec/12/2025]* :boom: Regarding large volume of data requests recently, due to the original website of SUN-database is no longer maintained.
-Suggest you emailing me at gepengai.ji@gmail.com for alternative access options.
 - *[Jul/15/2024]* Thanks to [@Yuli Zhou](https://github.com/zhoustan) for raising up the frame sorting issues in the inference and evaluation code (check out the pull request here: https://github.com/GewelsJI/VPS/pull/48).
 It turns out it only slightly impacted our final evaluation performance (check out the evidence [here](https://github.com/GewelsJI/VPS/blob/main/docs/RELEASE_NOTES.md)).
 - *[Oct/26/2023]* The video-level attributes have released at [Google Drive](https://docs.google.com/spreadsheets/d/1J33EvrEcZp5CMWtKN_4VNdhp4EQsjMSf/edit?usp=sharing&ouid=117958307137184272405&rtpof=true&sd=true).
 - *[Jan/30/2023]* We update the bounding box annotation with COCO-like format, ie, `[x,y,width,height]` where x and y are the upper-left coordinates of the bounding box.
 Please download the latest compressed file at [here](https://github.com/GewelsJI/VPS/blob/main/docs/DATA_PREPARATION.md#step-1-request-and-download).
 Thanks for Yingling Lu for pointing out this issue.